 Offer an incentive that (hopefully) goes viral

-I wish I had a crystal ball to show you if the incentive you are offering could go viral, but you never know how well something is going to do until you try it.
+I wish I had a crystal ball to show you if the incentive you are offering could go viral, but sometimes, you never know how well something is going to do until you try it.
 At least that’s what happened in my case.
 However, there is a way to find out what your readers want so you can create a demand for your incentive (where everyone wants it and needs it immediately), which should help your list explode, and I’ll explain more on how in a bit.

 In December 2016, I gained over 5,561 subscribers in 30 days.
 My growth happened so fast that both ConvertKit and I were unprepared and there was one-day email sending had technical difficulties.
 Luckily, ConvertKit was amazing with recovery and support and everything was back up in 24 hours!